Reminder: Pay your 2026-2027 Accreditation Membership dues today! Go to your member account or give us a call at 800-252-2242.

 And remember—this preparation isn’t just for your cat; it’s for you too.
 Every bit of practice helps you feel more confident and calm, and that peace of mind makes a world of difference for your cat.
 They are deeply in tune with our emotions, and your calm presence can be the comfort they need.

-How to Get a Scared Cat to the Vet
+How to Calm a Scared Cat Before the Vet

 Even with preparation and training, vet visits can still be challenging for some cats.
 If your cat is feeling scared or anxious, don’t worry—you’re not alone.
 If you’re wondering how to get a scared cat to the vet, there are things you can do to make the experience more manageable for both of you.

-3. Line your cat’s carrier with a blanket or t-shirt so they are surrounded with the familiar scents of home.
+• Use familiar scents — Line your cat’s carrier with a blanket or T-shirt so they are surrounded by familiar scents from home.

-6. Use positive reinforcement (i.e. treats, petting, brushing, play, whatever your cat values most) to reward your cat before, during, and after the ride.
+• Use positive reinforcement — Reward your cat with treats, petting, brushing, play, or another activity they value before, during, and after the ride.

 For many cats, the real stress begins when you walk through the doors of the vet’s office, simply because of the new environment, new smells, new people, and other new animals.
 But don’t worry—you’re doing the right thing by bringing your cat in for the care they need.
 You will just need to take some additional steps to reduce your cat’s stress during the visit.